lycantrope/WormTracer/README.md

 ### Data Format
 WormTracer requires a time series of binarized worm images.
 WormTracer accepts a single file containing all images that can be read by `tifffile/OpenCV`, or a folder containing image sequence (tif/png/jpeg).
-If the folder is provided, WormTracer will grab all files from folder with the most abundant data format and WormTracer will try to load them by the name in lexicographic order.
-This should reflect the chornological order of your images.
+If a folder is provided, WormTracer will identify all files using the most common data format and load them in lexicographical order.
+To ensure the images are processed in the correct chronological sequence, files must be named numerically or alphabetically according to your desired order (e.g., frame_001.png, frame_002.png).

 ### Binarization
 Since the quality of binarized mask significantly affects the accuracy of WormTracer's centerline estimation, we recommend manually binarizing raw images.
 ImageJ provides several methods to binarize the raw images (`"Image > Adjust > Threshold"`).
 After binarizing the images as mask, you can export the masks as image sequence via `"File > Save as > Image Sequence..."` or as a multipage tiff file by `"File > Save as > Tiff..."`.

 ### Tips
-For a movie that includes a high rate of bent postures, such as a loopy mutant or a worm behaved high rate of omega turns, it is recommended to relatively strict threshold (smaller worm area and thin body), even if holes are seen in the binarized worm body.
+For a movie that includes a high rate of bent postures, such as a loopy mutant or a worm behaving high rate of omega turns, it is recommended to relatively strict threshold (smaller worm area and thin body), even if holes are seen in the binarized worm body.
 When accurate positioning of the centerline at the head and tail tips are required, it is recommended to use a loose threshold so that the shape of two tips appear clearly.